 Use future continuous to: Examples imagine continuing an action in the future.
 By September, I will be studying at the university. express continuing action you are certain will happen in the future.
 I will be taking final exams at the end of the month. guess continuing events in the future.
 He will be volunteering at the community center next year, won't he?
-Formation of the e future continuous tense AffirmativeSubject+The professorwill bethe professorlecture participle+other inforingon that topic tomorrow.
-NegativeSubject+Will not (won't) be+The professorwill not beThe professorwon't be resent participle+other infolecturingon that topic tomorrow.lecturingon that topic tomorrow.
-Willthe professorbele nt participle + other info ecturing on that topic tomorrow? ecturing on that topic tomorrow?
+Formation of the e future continuous tense AffirmativeSubject+The professorwill be+lecture NegativeSubject+The professorwill not beThe professorwon't be resent participle+other infolecturingon that topic tomorrow.lecturingon that topic tomorrow.
+Willthe professorbele nt participle+other infoon that topic tomorrow?on that topic tomorrow?on that topic tomorrow?
 Using the adverb still with the future continuous: Examples to show that an action has already started and you expect it to continue in the future.
 I will still be writing this paper at midnight tonight!
 The professor will still be lecturing on this same topic next week.